 On the other hand, Parasite, another Best Picture Oscar contender, is clean, despite its name.
 Kaspersky found no malicious "Parasite" files or streams.

 Online crooks "always prey on something when it becomes a hot trend," said Kaspersky researcher Anton Ivanov.
 "To avoid being tricked by criminals, stick to legal streaming platforms and subscriptions to ensure you can enjoy a nice evening in front of the TV without having to worry about any threats."

-If you're going to download movies from untrusted sources — and we don't recommend that you do — then make sure you are a) running one of the best antivirus programs, even on a Mac and b) scanning that downloaded file with said antivirus program before you open it.
+If you're going to download movies from untrusted sources — and we don't recommend that you do — then make sure you are a) running one of the best antivirus programs, or one of the best Mac antivirus programs and b) scanning that downloaded file with said antivirus program before you open it.

 Kaspersky added a third tip, which is to make sure that the file has "an .avi, .mkv or .mp4 extension, or other video formats; definitely not .exe".

 Overall, Kaspersky researchers found "more than 20" phishing websites that offered to stream you at least one of the nine Best Picture Oscar nominees, and 925 movie downloads that contained malware.

 The phishing sites asked you provide credit-card or personal details or fill out surveys, but none of them gave you the real movies at the end of the process.
 As for the file downloads, many will contain the real movie, but give you a little something extra as well.